 So you know that you need lots of traffic to have a successful website, and I’m not talking about the four wheeled kind that rumbles around outside… You probably also know that not all traffic is equal.
 You can have a million visitors to your site, but if they are not targeted visitors then it’s unlikely that many will do what you want them to do – opt-in to your mailing list, or buy your products.

 Targeted traffic is the life blood of every website and every online business.
 You cannot survive without it, but if you CAN find the people who are just aching to get hold of what you’re offering and then find a way of getting them onto your website – you’re going to make a lot of money!
-It sounds simple enough, but traffic generation is something that a lot of internet marketers seem to struggle with, which is where this where my latest article comes in.
+It sounds simple enough, but traffic generation is something that a lot of online businesses seem to struggle with, which is where my latest article comes in.

 Some of the methods and strategies we’re going to cover you’ll probably have come across before, whilst others will most likely be new to you.

-Look – creating targeted traffic isn’t difficult, but in my opinion it’s probably THE most essential skill in the arsenal of any internet marketer.
+Look – creating targeted traffic isn’t difficult, but in my opinion it’s probably THE most essential skill in the arsenal of any internet business.
 Once you know how to do it, you’ll never look back.
-Use the methods in this report consistently and you WILL generate a lot of traffic – whenever you need it, and in many cases on autopilot.
+Use the methods in this article consistently and you WILL generate a lot of traffic – whenever you need it, and in many cases on autopilot.

 When I first started out online I took a pretty half hearted approach to traffic generation.
 I almost expected the visitors to come to me, rather than me having to go out looking for them.
 Of course they WILL come to you, but you’ll have to put some work in first.
 It’s all covered right here in this article, the methods and strategies that form the backbone of my own online business and which you too can begin using in yours.